Bowhead whale: Description

-Analysis of hundreds of DNA samples from living whales and from baleen used in vessels, toys, and housing material has shown that Arctic bowhead whales have lost a significant portion of their genetic diversity in the past 500 years.
-Bowheads originally crossed ice-covered inlets and straits to exchange genes between Atlantic and Pacific populations.
-This conclusion was derived from analyzing maternal lineage using mitochondrial DNA.
-Whaling and climatic cooling during the Little Ice Age, from the 16th century to the 19th, is supposed to have reduced the whales' summer habitats, which explains the loss of genetic diversity.

 A 2013 discovery has clarified the function of the bowhead's large palatal retial organ.
 The bulbous ridge of highly vascularized tissue, the corpus cavernosum maxillaris, extends along the centre of the hard plate, forming two large lobes at the rostral palate.
 The tissue is histologically similar to that of the corpus cavernosum of the mammalian penis.
 This organ is thought to provide a mechanism of cooling for the whale (which is normally protected from the cold Arctic waters by 40 cm or more of fat).
 During physical exertion, the whale must cool itself to prevent hyperthermia (and ultimately brain damage).
 This organ becomes engorged with blood, and as the whale opens its mouth cold seawater flows over the organ, thus cooling the blood.

 In one study, the brain size of two males that measured 12 and 13.3 m in total length, were recorded at 2.072 and 2.280 kg, respectively.
 With a gyrencephalic index of 2.32, the brains of the two males were found to exhibit extreme gyrification.
 Compared to other cetaceans, their brain had a lower level of gyrification in the cerebral cortex, more vertically-aligned gyri, and a relatively dull temporal pole region.

-Beluga whales often accompany bowhead whales, for curiosity and to secure polynya feasibility to breathe as bowheads are capable of breaking through ice from underwater by headbutting.
+The bowhead whale's penis can reach up to 3 m in length, and its testicles usually weigh less than 150 kg in adults, but an individual estimated to weigh about 54 t had testicles weighing 211 kg and measuring 1.5 m in length.